mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 Each type of existing integration type is sort of a la carte, whereas the App framework is an all-in-one package that supports its own version of some of those out of the box.
 Meaning when you install an App, you don't need to go create a separate bot account, OAuth app, webhooks etc. Some pieces are reused, such as the bot account mechanism, but some pieces were remade and are not reused, such as webhooks.

-In the case of webhooks, the existing mechanism is only able to create posts, and only accepts an [incoming webhook]({{< ref "/integrate/webhooks/incoming" >}}) payload that matches a Mattermost post's data structure.
+In the case of webhooks, the existing mechanism is only able to create posts, and only accepts an [incoming webhook]({{< ref "/integrate/webhooks/incoming" >}}) payload.
 It does not support other logic for handling arbitrary data structures from external systems.

 A plugin should be used when you need to [directly alter the UI]({{< ref "integrate/plugins/components/webapp/best-practices" >}}) in Mattermost or you have a feature that requires low latency with the server (such as replacing characters in any message [before it is saved]({{< ref "integrate/plugins/components/server/reference#Hooks.MessageWillBePosted" >}})).
 It should be noted that plugins have several [UX hooks]({{< ref "integrate/plugins/components/server/reference#Hooks" >}}) that Apps cannot access.
 Please see the [plugin documentation]({{< ref "integrate/plugins" >}}) for more information.